ddormer/Querryl/README.md

-querryl
+Querryl
 =======

-A web application for searching your Quassel database
+A web application for searching your Quassel database.